-decrease in GHG emissions from faculty & staff commuting from a 2005 baseline
+decrease in GHG emissions from faculty, staff, and student commuting from a 2010 baseline

 Emory will continue to support commuting and traveling more sustainably in order to reduce traffic, improve air quality and human health, and reduce the emission of greenhouse gases.
 Emory’s 2025 Sustainability Vision commits Emory to:

 - Support flexible workdays so that all non-essential personnel are expected to telecommute at least one day per week by 2020.

 - Improve air quality through enforcement of Emory’s No Idling Policy and other pollution prevention actions.